Genealogy Technology

 What if DNA testing could add fact to family fiction?

 Recently I ran across a few websites that offered DNA testing for the purpose of matching clients DNA to that of famous historical figures.
-While I understand the allure of such testing, I have to admit that the skeptic in Continue reading “Genetic Genealogy, Historic Figures and Your DNA” »
+While I understand the allure of such testing, I have to admit that the skeptic in me was rather doubtful.

 Do Genealogy Specific Search Engines Simplify Your Family Tree Research?